-The 2025-26 cricket season of the Women's Big Bash League will be the eleventh tournament and will also be known as WBBL11.
+The 2025-26 cricket season of the Women's Big Bash League will be the twelfth tournament and will also be known as WBBL12.

-There will be plenty of pre-season to get these players ready this season, the T20 Spring Challenge will take place for a second tournament, it was created to fill the absence of high-profile matches in Australia and Hobart Hurricanes were crowned the first-ever champions.
+There will be plenty of pre-season to get these players ready this season.
+The T20 Spring Challenge will take place for a third tournament.
+It was created to fill the absence of high-profile matches in Australia, and the Hobart Hurricanes are back-to-back winners.

-Heading into the new season, the Melbourne Renegades will be the defending champions, having won their first-ever title in 2024.
-This was a vast improvement on previous seasons, but can they back up that win?
+Heading into the new season, the Hobart Hurricanes will be the defending champions, having won their first-ever title in 2025.
+This was a vast improvement on previous seasons, having never made the final before, but can they back up that win?

-Remember that throughout the season the OLBG Cricket Tipsters will be making predictions on each and every match, these will include matchwinner and top scorers for both of the participating teams.
+Remember that throughout the season, the OLBG Cricket Tipsters will be making predictions on every match; these will include match winner and top scorers for both of the participating teams.

 Women's Big Bash League Teams